-An adult traveling with a child four years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
+An adult traveling with a child six years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
 If the child and the adult are both holding an “A” boarding pass, they should both board with the “A” boarding group.

 Yes.
 However, in order to maintain the integrity of the boarding process, we ask that earlier boarding positions board with the later positions.
 For example, if a passenger is assigned position A16 and wants to board with a passenger assigned position A45, the passenger holding the A16 boarding pass should board with the A45 passenger.